Our Board of Directors

 Harbour Region - Sydney, Inner West & North Shore

-Mr Trumper is currently an advisor to the Board of Quantium, a leading data analytics business and is an experienced company CEO and Non-Executive Director with 25 years in a range of categories including Big Data, internet, e-commerce, financial services and media.
+Mr Trumper is currently an Advisor to the Board of Quantium, a leading data analytics business and is an experienced company CEO and Non-Executive Director with 25 years in a range of categories including Big Data, internet, e-commerce, financial services and media.
 He also has extensive experience in consumer publishing, internet and television.
 He has worked in and with leading global and Australian organisations, including PBL, Time Warner and Microsoft.
-He has also held board roles in private fast-growth companies.
+He has also held board roles in ASX companies and in private fast-growth companies.
 He is a former board member of the Foundation board of Southern Cross University.

-In addition, Mr Trumper is the co-founder of Bestest Charity with fellow director and Chairman, the Hon.
+In addition, Mr Trumper is the co-founder of Bestest Charity with fellow director and Chairman, Hon.
 Bob Hawke.
-The Bestest Foundation has raised over $1.5 million for disadvantaged Australian Children.
+The Bestest Foundation has raised over $ 4 Million for disadvantaged Australian Children.
 The Board comprises some of Australia's highest profile business executives.